hindman/mvs/README.md

 $ mvs a b '' a.new b.new --paragraphs
 ```

 The same renaming scenario could also be performed via a code snippet.
-The code
+The
 snippet will be compiled into a function that receives the original path as the
-local variable `o` and it should explicitly return the new path.
-See the
+local variable `o`.
+See the program's help text for additional details about
-program's help text for additional details about user-supplied code.
+user-supplied code.

 ```bash
 $ mvs a b --rename 'return r"{o}.new"'